 are opportunity costs.
 That is, the costs associated with missed opportunities during and after your major change event.

 Projections of value for your transformed (post-change) organization are based, in no small part, on the value of tenured and talented leaders who see the change through, and then remain to guide and direct the newly reformed enterprise.
 However, when culture suffers and engagement wanes, highly-qualified and highly-valued team members may choose to leave, rather than to endure the bumpy road of change.

 So, there are costs associated to missing milestones, and to turnover of key roles at crucial moments.
 But it will be the (future) opportunity costs which hurt the most.
 The loss of tenured and talented team members due to the challenges of change is literally incalculable to the future value of your enterprise.

 Do you remember the story of the canary in the coal mine.
 In the mines of old, the toxicity of the atmosphere was measured using the very life of the humble but invaluable canary.

-If your team or organization is preparing for business transformation, Knari can help minimize the depth and duration of the change curve by leveraging over a decade of in-the-trenches organizational development experience, perspective, and insights.
+If your team or organization is preparing for business transformation, Knari can help minimize the depth and duration of the change curve by leveraging two decades of in-the-trenches organizational development experience, perspective, and insights.
 We'll serve your enterprise by championing and advocating for your culture to ensure a healthy atmosphere in which the monumental work of change can be accomplished.